jenneration/ReadMe-Generator/README.md

 3. For descriptions, instructions, and installation notes, consider utilizing npm inquirer's feature that opens a text editor for the user.

 4. Allow user's direct input for other ways to contribute that may not be listed as choice.

+5. Implement checks and confirmation to ensure accurate input.
+Had issues using inquirer's validate but will pursue during project improvement activities.